-Facilities at the Leela include a spa, gym, activity center, tennis and badminton courts and 2 restaurants serving Oriental, Continental and Indian cuisine along with local Keralan specialities.
+Facilities at the Leela include a spa, gym, activity center, tennis and badminton courts and 2 restaurants serving Oriental, Continental and Indian cuisine along with local Keralan specialties.
 There is also a bar, gift shop, library, Mahon pool, cafe (Club only), Club Pool and Club Spa.

 Activities at the hotel include use of the Ayurveda and Wellness spa, badminton, beach volleyball, use of the fitness center, jogging, library snooker, table tennis, tennis and yoga.
 The hotel also offers a variety of excursions and day picnics in the surrounding area.

 Services at the hotel include yoga lessons, 24 hour in room dining, laundry, concierge and there is also a doctor on call.